DennisB97/ClickTrackerDemoFamily/README.md

 ## ClickTrackerAPI

-The ClickTrackerAPI is a ASP.NET WEB API 2.0 application.
+The ClickTrackerAPI is an ASP.NET WEB API 2.0 application.
+This API gets both calls from the React webpage and windows application.